04th December 2018

 Branding makes a memorable impact on clients and visitors.
 It lets them know what a company stands for and what to expect.
 Businesses often benefit from incorporating their logo, name or mission into the exterior of their premises.
 If that’s the case, wire mesh provides the perfect low-cost answer.
 This type of fencing can be designed to include distinctive laser cut shapes, markings and organisational logos in an impactful and memorable way, helping to boost awareness and profits.

 Fences aren’t always colourful.
 Worn wood and brick fencing can look shabby and dull.
-Wire mesh can be galvanised, and powder coated in in almost any colour including metallic.
-A green or brown fence complements rural settings, parks and gardens by blending into the landscape and providing climbing grip for plants.
-If red, yellow or blue is needed for a particular motif this can be woven into the mesh in order to stand out to the eye.
+Wire mesh can be galvanised and powder coated in almost any colour, including metallic.
+A green or brown fence complements rural settings, parks and gardens by blending into the landscape and providing a climbing grip for plants.
+If red, yellow or blue is needed for a particular motif, this can be woven into the mesh to stand out to the eye.
 When simple black or white is required to create a modern, classic look, the answer also lies with wire mesh.
 What’s more, coloured sections can be incorporated into an existing perimeter or created as new fencing.